pulyaevskiy/node-interop/README.md

 ## Libraries

-This package consists of a set of libraries which can be used separately.
+This package consists of a set of libraries.

 ### Node Interop